ANCPLabOldenburg/megqc_documentation/book/introduction.md

    - **Power Spectral Density (PSD):** It provides information on the strength of different frequency components of a signal.
 PSD calculation helps us to distinguish between brain activity and non-brain-related noise, for example, line noise or environmental noise.
 [Link to the report](../report/psd.md).

-5. **Summary Report**
-   - **Global Quality Index:** MEGqc provides a single overall estimate of data quality for each subject based in the result of the other metrics.
-[Link to the report](../report/gqi.md).

 <br>

 <!--